danielomesi/Social-Network-in-CPP/README.md

 # Cpp-Project - Facebook

- This is the final project for my cpp course in Hahakademit Tel Aviv.
+ This is the final project for my cpp course in Hahakademit Tel Aviv-Yafo.

 Me and Omer Mualem (https://github.com/kom1323) have implemented in cpp an interface of entities data that can be linked together, including members,pages and statuses.
 Implemented using objected oriented programming.